Valuation Methods for Stocks

 3. Asset-Based Valuation Model

-This stock valuation method is based on the assumption that the market value of equity is equal to the fair value of assets minus the fair value of liabilities.
+This stock valuation method assumes that the market value of equity is equal to the fair value of assets minus the fair value of liabilities.

 Asset-based valuation models are most reliable when the firm has primarily tangible short-term assets or assets with readily available market value.
-It is suited in situations where a firm is on the verge of being liquidated or will cease to operate.
+It is suited when a firm is on the verge of being liquidated or will cease to operate.

 Cash ₹ 10,000